How to Stay Focused at Work | Botanic Tonics

 Think of the term "flow state," or what athletes and creatives often refer to as being "in the zone."
 In this state, you're completely absorbed in your activity, fully engaged but not stressed, alert but not jittery.
 That's the kind of mental and emotional clarity kava can foster.

-So, instead of the spiky highs and lows that come with caffeine (the initial rush followed by an inevitable crash), Kava aims for a more balanced, sustainable elevation in mood and cognition.
+So, instead of the spiky highs and lows that come with caffeine (the initial rush followed by an inevitable crash), Kava aims for a more balanced, sustainable elevation in mood.
 Best of all, kava is a natural product available an array of formats to suit your lifestyle and taste preferences, including:

 • Powders